Package 'mrdrivers'

 Description

-Read-in xlsx file from the World Bank's Population Estimates And Projections (PEAP) The PEAP data can't seemed to be accessed by the WDI::WDI package nor the World Bank's API directly.
+Read-in an xlsx file from the World Bank's Population Estimates And Projections (PEAP) The PEAP data cannot seemed to be accessed by the WDI::WDI package nor the World Bank's API directly.
 Manual download required from https://databank.worldbank.org/source/population-estimates-and-projections#

 Usage